will-lp1/vercel-ai-chatbot-supabase/README.md

-# Next.js Chat Application with Supabase
+# Next.js Ai-Chat with Supabase

 This is a chat application template built with Next.js and Supabase, providing a modern UI for conversations with AI assistants.